shravan20/jsonp/README.md

 4. Toggle modes using the top buttons

 > **Note**: All data stays local - nothing is uploaded to servers

+## 📝 Changelog

+For a detailed list of changes and version history, please see the [CHANGELOG](./CHANGELOG/README.md) directory.

 ## 🤝 Contributing